jeremybahadirli/sgs-savings-tracker/README.md

 # SGS Savings Tracker

-Tracks GP saved by using the SGS Special Attack.
+Track Hitpoints and Prayer saved by using the SGS Special Attack.